citation-file-format/citation-file-format/index.md

 ## Concepts

-For users of other reference formats, such as BibTeX or RIS, it is important to note that in CFF, all available keys can be used for all Work Types.
+For users of other reference formats, such as BibTeX or RIS, it is important to note that in CFF, all available keys can be used for all reference types.
 CFF leaves reasonability of use with format users and providers of tooling, such as conversion software for CFF and other formats.
 In other words, the use of keys should follow common sense.
 If not, it will confuse the user of the `CITATION` file, and some of the information will probably be lost in re-use scenarios such